-Updated May 22, 2021 – The hot months are coming on fast, which means it’s time to break out the James Bond summer shirts to help keep us comfortable when the temperature climbs!
+Updated May 19th, 2022 – The hot months are coming on fast, which means it’s time to break out the James Bond summer shirts to help keep us comfortable when the temperature climbs!
 The good news?
-Print and camp collar shirts have been making a serious comeback lately.
+Print and camp collar shirts have been making a serious comeback.
 The better news?
 007 has sported more than a few in his films that we can use for inspiration!
 So in these posts we’ll be covering as many shirt styles as possible, from Connery’s camp collars to Brosnan’s aloha to Daniel Craig’s long sleeve linens.

-This year I’ve decided to organize things a little differently and divide our look into Bond’s massive shirt selection into four posts.
+This year we’ll once again divide our look into Bond’s massive shirt selection into four posts.
 This post will focus on the short sleeve solid color shirts.
 Our second post will be for the short sleeve patterned shirts.
 Post number three will explore the various summer weight long sleeve shirts.
 And finally, the fourth post will deal with alternatives for the Bond polos.
 Alright, let’s get started!

 The Connery Bond Camp Collar Solid Color Shirts

 Until we saw the black Tommy Bahama shirt in No Time To Die (you can find alternatives for that one in this post), Daniel Craig’s 007 had tended to stay away from revere collars, preferring to go with polos in most hot weather settings.
 But Connery’s Bond had no trouble rocking multiple versions of this shirt style (and the chest hair to match) throughout his career.
 So In this post, we’re going to focus on the two solid color shirts from Thunderball, and the beige camp shirt worn in You Only Live Twice.
 For more information on the looks you can check out this post and this post from BAMF Style and this article on Bond Suits.
 We’ll be looking at Bond’s patterned shirts in the next post in this series.